Trays of iced donuts

 From relaxing private tasting experiences at the Kix Brooks-owned Arrington Vineyards to unforgettable meals by world-class chefs, countless days at world-renowned spas, exclusive hot air balloon excursions, and luxury sports cars driving down the scenic two-lane Natchez Trace Parkway, there is no shortage of unforgettable luxury experiences in Franklin, Tennessee.

-Landmark Booksellers, an independent bookstore in downtown Franklin, inspired author and Franklin resident Karen Kingsbury’s New York Times bestselling novel The Bridge.
+Landmark Booksellers, an independent bookstore in downtown Franklin celebrating its 20-year anniversary in 2025, inspired author and Franklin resident Karen Kingsbury’s New York Times bestselling novel The Bridge.
 After moving to town, the renowned author was drawn to the bookstore, its owners, Joe and Carol Tomlin, and their unique love story.

 Inspired, she penned the fictional novel with the Tomlins as the main characters.
 The book quickly soared to the top of the New York Times bestseller list and has since been turned into a holiday Hallmark movie of the same name.
-Today, visitors will meet the same Joe and Carol and have the same experience that Kingsbury did when she first fell in love with the shop.
+Today, visitors may still meet Joe and Carol at the shop and have the same experience that Kingsbury had when she first fell in love with the shop.